Simonlee711/Simonlee711.github.io/_pages/fmb.md

 # Enemy Artificial Intelligence

 One of the exciting parts of implementing a video game was implementing a set of enemy ai that would try to cause discourse to the player.
-Since the objective of the game is to not let the user reach the goal so easily, we implemented these mafia men who would shoot at the player if they were within their line of sight. *There were also car ai's within the game that would try to run you over if you did not dodge them, however the car ai was identical to the mafia men except they didn't shoot at the player*.
+Since the game's objective is not to let the user reach the goal so quickly, we implemented these mafia men who would shoot at the player if they were within their line of sight. *There were also car ai's within the game that would try to run you over if you did not dodge them; however, the car ai is identical to the mafia men except they did not shoot at the player*.

 #### Enemy Movement

 When it came to the AI movement, I implemented randomness as a way of when to change directions while pacing back and forth.
-This was to ensure that the enemies never fall off the screen as well as never walk continuously forever in a single direction.
-Randomness is a common theme in machine learning and AI and the big idea was to set some type of cool down error for the AI in order to make a pacing back and forth feature.
-To do this we had a boolean expression of the following:
+This was to ensure that the enemies never fell off the screen and never walked continuously forever in a single direction.
+Randomness is a common theme in machine learning and AI, and the big idea was to set some cool-down errors for the AI to make a pacing back-and-forth feature.
+To do this, we had a boolean expression of the following:

 ```
 random.randint(1, 200) == 1:
 ```

-What the above code is saying is that our AI will choose a random integer from the range 1 to 200.
+The above code says that our AI will choose a random integer from the range 1 to 200.
 If the random integer selected is 1 then the AI will switch direction.
-So in theory the AI has a \\(\frac{1}{200}\\) chance of changing direction.
-Though this seems like a rather small probability for the AI to switch directions, lets not forget how many computations are being immediately processed within the game.
-When playing the game, the amount of times the AI switches direction seems rather natural although our AI has a 0.5% chance of switching directions.
+So, in theory, the AI has a \\(\frac{1}{200}\\) chance of changing direction.
+Though this seems like a relatively small probability for the AI to switch directions, let us not forget how many computations are immediately processed within the game.
+When playing the game, the number of times the AI switches direction seems natural instead.
+However, our AI has a 0.5% chance of switching directions.

 #### Enemy Attack

-In addition we had to come up with a way for when the enemy attacked the player.
+In addition, we had to devise a way for when the enemy attacked the player.
 Therefore we made these vision rectangles that emulated vision.
-This was one of the rather cool features of the game and hit boxes are very conventional across most video games involving any form of AI to user interface.
+This was one of the relatively cool features of the game, and hitboxes are very conventional across most video games involving any form of AI in the user interface.

 ![image-center](/images/projects/hitbox.jpg){: .align-center style="width: 40%;"}
 ![image-center](/images/projects/hitbox2.jpg){: .align-center style="width: 40%;"}

-In the images above we can see what I briefly described in the previous paragraph.
-Each player and enemy had their own personal rectangular hit box drawn in *blue* and then the enemies had a red vision box, where if the player ever entered it, it would signal our Ai to begin shooting at the player.
-However as the player you are given a little under a second to react and dodge the projectile coming your way so that there would be some fairness to the game.
+In the images above, we can see what I briefly described in the previous paragraph.
+Each player and enemy had their rectangular hit box drawn in *blue*.
+Then the enemies had a red vision box, where if the player ever entered it, it would signal our Ai to begin shooting at the player.
+However, as the player, you are given a little under a second to react and dodge the projectile coming your way so that there would be some fairness to the game.
 The code for these concepts can be seen within our ai method within our Player class.

 #### Code